tatuanfpt/notepadApp/notepadApp/ReadMe.md

 4. Build and run the app.

 ## Future Improvements
-- Add unit tests for Core Data and Firestore operations.
+- Add more unit tests for View Model and Firestore operations.
 - Implement conflict resolution for Firestore sync.
 - Add animations for note transitions.